hosh1e/snake-game-sample/README.md

-# Snake Game
+# !snake game

-This project is a sample snake game written in Python using pygame and pygame-menu libraries.
+this project is a sample snake game written in Python using pygame and pygame-menu libraries

-## Prerequisites
+## prerequisites

 - pygame
 - pygame-menu
-- Hanson Bold font
+- hanson Bold font

-## Built With
+## built with

 https://pygame-menu.readthedocs.io/en/latest/index.html